 Processing all of the feedback from workshops, survey and written submission was a major impost on time and cash-poor executives.

 The forum was set up with conversations in six discussion threads to focus participant feedback over the seven-day consultation.
-The CAHA Executive Director co-moderated the forum with Pax Republic facilitators.
+The CAHA Executive Director co-moderated the forum with Plaetos facilitators.

 Those who registered were able to exchange scientific and political perspectives about focused key questions from the discussion paper.
 There was no venue hire, no catering, and no plane travel required.

-Compared to face-to-face consultations, more members were included in developing a major policy platform through using Platos online forums.
+Compared to face-to-face consultations, more members were included in developing a major policy platform through using Plaetos online forums.
 This meant more diverse input and greater access to more ideas and perspectives on the discussion paper.
-Not only was using Platos novel and innovative, it also enabled leadership to hear from everyone equally.
+Not only was using Plaetos novel and innovative, it also enabled leadership to hear from everyone equally.

 Ease of use